Frequently Asked Questions

 Is DCN authorized to award degrees?

-Absolutely, all DCN programs are approved and regulated by the Colorado Commission on Higher Education, and we are authorized to grant both Associate Degree in Nursing and Bachelor Degree in Nursing by this body.
+Absolutely, all DCN programs are approved and regulated by the Colorado Commission on Higher Education, and we are authorized to grant both Associate Degree in Nursing and Bachelor Degree in Nursing and Master of Science in Nursing by this body.

 What type of college is Denver College of Nursing?